esphome/esphome-docs/guides/migrate_sonoff_tasmota.rst

 =============================

 .. seo::
-    :description: Migration guide for installing esphomelib on ESPs running Sonoff Tasmota.
+    :description: Migration guide for installing ESPHome on ESPs running Sonoff Tasmota.
     :image: tasmota.png

 Migrating from previous Sonoff Tasmota setups is very easy.
-You just need to have esphomeyaml create a binary for you and then upload that in the Tasmota web interface.
+You just need to have ESPHome create a binary for you and then upload that in the Tasmota web interface.

 Getting Binary
 --------------